A list of things I think it’s important to know how to make or do

 Sewing - I would like to be able to make everything I wear.
 I can find some great things at the charity shops but want the skills of creating from scratch as well.

 Pants/Trousers -Especially for dress-casual or office wear.
-Black and grey suiting and cordoroy!
+Navy and chocolate brown suiting and corduroy!
 I’d also like to figure out how to alter a pair of ill-fitting ones (like the sometimes gorgeous pairs I find at the charity shop).

 Button shirt with collar.
 Long or short sleeves, preferably both.